Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :tparam YType: The type of the output vector.
     :tparam U: The type of the scale factors.
 If it is not the same as the types stored by the tensors, it will be cast to match.

+    :throws rank_error: If the first tensor is not rank-2, or the other tensors are not rank-1.
+    :throws tensor_compat_error: If the tensor arguments have incompatible dimensions.

     .. versionadded:: 1.0.0

 .. cpp:function:: template <bool ComputeEigenvectors = true, MatrixConcept AType, VectorConcept WType> void syev(AType *A, WType *W)